The Commonplace

 0.07

 AI-assisted tools have shown promise in improving detection rates and workflow efficiency in gastroenterology.
-Output Quality positive medium detection rates and workflow efficiency
+Output Quality positive detection rates and workflow efficiency

 0.07

 Prospective studies are needed to evaluate AI's real-world clinical impact in acute GIB.
-Research Productivity null_result speculative need for prospective evaluation of clinical impact (recommendation)
+Research Productivity null_result need for prospective evaluation of clinical impact (recommendation)

 recommendation: need prospective studies to evaluate real-world clinical impact